 These systems came with their own truancy laws that made public school attendance compulsory.
 Therefore, the paradigm of education during these years was that the state was responsible for the formal education of children and parents were obliged to send them to school.
 As we shall see, in many countries this is still the current paradigm.
 In Sweden, for example, education authorities based their argument on the right of children to “have professional teachers teach them an objective, science-based curriculum”.

-On the other hand, all children have the right to education.
-The point at which different nations and courts find a balance between the right of children to education and the freedom of parents to raise them as they see fit is reflected in that country's current laws on homeschooling.
-A law professor at Harvard University has sparked controversy after calling for a ban on homeschooling.
+On one hand parents must be free to “raise their children” according to their religious and moral beliefs without state interference.
+On other hand all children have right to education.
+The point at which different nations and courts find balance between right of children to education and freedom of parents to raise them as they see fit is reflected in that country's current laws on homeschooling.
+A law professor at Harvard University has sparked controversy after calling for ban on homeschooling.

-While most of the United States is waiting in confinement for the Wuhan coronavirus (COVID-19) crisis to end, leftists are keeping busy criticizing parents for teaching their children at home and, in fact, are calling for a total ban on homeschooling, claiming that many parents choose homeschooling They have a Christian perspective.
+While most US waits confinement for Wuhan coronavirus (COVID-19) crisis to end leftists are keeping busy criticizing parents for teaching their children at home and even calling for total ban on homeschooling claiming many parents choose homeschooling with Christian perspective in mind.

-In mind.
 There are more than thirty countries where homeschooling is illegal.
 Homeschooling makes it much more difficult for children to succeed academically and financially.
-In June, if pandemic conditions permit, Harvard University will host a conference not open to the public to discuss the alleged dangers of homeschooling and strategies for legal reform.
+In June if pandemic conditions permit Harvard University will host conference not open to public to discuss alleged dangers of homeschooling and strategies for legal reform.

-Even conservatives who defend homeschooling rarely question the compulsory attendance laws that make this harassment possible.
-In short, homeschooling should no longer be an option, since it denies the child the basic right to an education that prepares the student for society.
-While it is neither practical nor reasonable to prohibit homeschooling, approximately thirty to forty countries prohibit homeschooling or make it nearly impossible.
-Despite the lack of a state law that directly approves homeschooling, other aspects of the state education code make clear that the legislature approves parents' homeschools to function as private schools.
+Even conservatives who defend homeschooling rarely question compulsory attendance laws that make this harassment possible.
+In short, homeschooling should no longer be an option since it denies child basic right to an education that prepares student for society.
+While it's neither practical nor reasonable to prohibit homeschooling approximately thirty to forty countries prohibit or make it nearly impossible.
+Despite lack of state law that directly approves homeschooling other aspects state education code make clear legislature approves parents' homeschools function as private schools.